-Prior to disbursement, a federal origination fee of 4.292% is deducted proportionately from each loan payment
+For loans disbursed on or after October 1, 2014 and before October 1, 2015, a federal origination fee of 4.292% is deducted from each loan payment

-forwarded to the school by the DL Loan Origination Center (i.e. for every $1,000 borrowed, the student receives $958).
+forwarded to the school by the Direct Loan Origination Center (i.e. for every $1,000 borrowed, the student receives $958).

 Interest begins to accumulate after the first PLUS disbursement is made.
 The standard PLUS repayment period begins 60 days after the loan is fully disbursed.
 However, the student may elect to defer repayment if the student is enrolled on at least a half-time basis.